telefonicaid/fiware-cygnus/flume/README.md

     <naming_prefix><entity_id>_<entity_type>

-These tables are stored in databases, one per service path (sent by Orion as a `Fiware-Service` header and sent to the sinks through an internal Flume event header, `fiware-service`), enabling a private data space, with this name format:

-    <naming_prefix><servicePath>

-Observe, contrary to OrionHDFSSink, that any organization identifier is used at all; in the current version this can be avoided, but future releases of Cygnus will have to deal with it.
 Observe as well `naming_prefix` is a configuration parameter of the sink, which may be empty if no prefix is desired.

+These tables are stored in databases, one per service, enabling a private data space, with this name format:

+    <naming_prefix><dataset>

+Observe, contrary to OrionHDFSSink, that any client/tenant identifier is used at all and thus privacy aspects are given at the level of dataset.
+This dataset, the same than OrionHDFSSink, is given by the (`Fiware-Service`) header sent by Orion (which is sent to the sinks through the Flume event header `fiware-service`); this allows for **multi-tenancy** (multi-dataset, properly).

 Within tables, we can find two options: